|Current Tournaments||Junior (Youth) Winners||Current Tournaments

 A 3 Round McMahon tournament, still held in Cambridge.

-In order to play, players must be British (or long-term residents), active in tournaments and of a certainly level.
-In the past shodan and kyu players had to earn places at tournaments, but now players are selected by rating.
+In order to play, players must be British (or long-term residents), active in tournaments and of a certain level.
+In the past shodan and kyu...

 3 round McMahon tournament run by Bracknell Go Club, but nowadays held in Wokingham and no longer in Bracknell itself.
 The first few tournaments were held in the Bracknell premises of ICL.